Importing Test Score Data

 Not all three date columns are needed.
 Export either:

-Date or Date (month only) and Date (year only)
+• Date (month only) and Date (year only)

-Test Subtypes
+Test subtypes

 Unique ID